eclipse-openj9/openj9-docs/docs/tool_migration.md

 # Switching to OpenJ9

-OpenJ9 provides the following tools for compatibility with the reference implementation.
-These tools might differ in behavior from the HotSpot equivalent.
+OpenJ9 provides the following tools, which might differ in behavior from the HotSpot equivalent.

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** For information about HotSpot equivalences and differences for items other than tools, see [New to OpenJ9?](openj9_newuser.md).